Ships, Boats Spare Parts & Components Trading License in Dubai: Cost and Requirements

 Hull fittings and structural components

-The licence is a Trading Licence, meaning the holder can distribute and resell goods but does not conduct manufacturing on the licensed premises.
+The license is a Trading License, meaning the holder can distribute and resell goods but does not conduct manufacturing on the licensed premises.

-This licence is well suited to a broad range of business profiles, including:
+This license is well suited to a broad range of business profiles, including:

 International marine parts distributors seeking a regional hub